2buttonchess/limchess/README.md

 We make use of [stockfish.js](https://github.com/niklasf/stockfish.js), a JS/WASM port of the stockfish engine (the original is covered under the GPL; see [stockfish.js/Copying.txt](https://github.com/niklasf/stockfish.js/Copying.txt)

+## Local development

+You'll need to spin up a `localhost` server to serve the content if you want to view the webpage.

+A sh script that automatically chooses the correct python server to run is provided in `local-server`.